TuxVinyards/qqX/README.md

 Quickemu works on the command line and traditionally has had a simple menu interface called quickgui.

-qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if is already installed on your system ...  and you can easily switch between the two.
+qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if is already installed on your system.
+Both may be installed.
+Safely test out the qqX difference on your existing quickgui VM's with multiple options of display modes, utilities, optimizers and tools...

 ### Why the text interface?